 “And so we will be, in the near term, reminding people of Iran and the violence that they have – a lot of their attacks, assassinations, bombings, cyber-attacks, kidnappings, hostage-takings, hijackings, small arms attacks, from 1979 to 2018, and we will be discussing that in every region of the world.”

 “It signifies a change in the US approach toward Iran.
-I believe no one, even Australians, had doubted for a moment that it was Iran who did this but it was, I think, the first time a government formally talks about it.
+I believe no one, even Austrians, had doubted for a moment that it was Iran who did this but it was, I think, the first time a government formally talks about it.
 It is really important in terms of restoring justice in an international sphere,” Arash Saleh, representative of the PDKI to the US, told Kurdistan 24.

 The official said Tehran is still threatening Iranian opposition leaders in Europe and the region.
 “Utilizing terrorism has always been a pillar in Iran’s domestic and foreign policies.
 The recent arrests in Europe tell us Iran has never stopped political assassinations neither at home or abroad,” he said.